theresegatsing/Search_Engine/README.md

 # Simple Search Engine

 A small **console-based** search engine written in Java.
-It indexes a fixed set of documents and lets you search them using:
+It indexes a fixed set of documents and lets you search them using the following:

 - Keywords
 - Exact phrases (`"search engine"`)